View all categories

 When ranking the most common menopause symptoms, hot flashes often make it to the top of the list; with around 75% of women reporting these notorious, sudden, often brief increases in body temperature and perspiration during menopause and perimenopause.1

-Though hormone replacement therapy has existed for decades as an option to manage the many symptoms of menopause, not all women navigating this transitional period are candidates, and others may be interested in exploring different forms of hormone-free, hot flash relief.2 For those looking for alternative options, drug manufacturers have created several medications for hot flashes, including an FDA-approved, non-hormonal treatment – with another one in the works.
+Though hormone replacement therapy has existed for decades as an option to manage the many symptoms of menopause, not all women navigating this transitional period are candidates, and others may be interested in exploring different forms of hormone-free, hot flash relief.2 For those looking for hormone-free treatment for hot flashes, drug manufacturers have created several medications for this symptom, including one of the FDA-approved, hormone-free solutions available on the market today.

-Here we’ll review some of the options for non-hormonal menopause symptom management and how they can help to reduce hot flashes.
+Here we’ll review some of the options for alternatives to hormone therapy for menopause and how they can help to reduce hot flashes.

-Historically, there have been few options for managing hot flashes without hormones.
+Historically, there have been few options for hormone-free menopause solutions for hot flashes.
 However, as more research is dedicated towards women’s health, treatment methods continue to grow and evolve.
 They currently include:

 • FDA-approved, non-hormonal menopause hot flash prescriptions (that work through non-hormonal pathways in the body…more on that later)